Farm preparation in the face of COVID-19 means making plans that are subject to change to protect people, livestock and farm assets.

 Daily best practices on the farm are things that should have been done from the beginning whether there was a threat in place or not.

-The equity market is dropping and heading for a major economic contraction based on the virus so small business owners must make plans to deal with it.
+The equity market is dropping and heading for a major economic contraction based on this virus so every small business owner needs to make plans to deal with this at an economic level.

 “There is data to show only five percent of small businesses affected by a major disaster ever recover to a functional state.
-A lot of that comes down to lack of adequate insurance coverage,” said Giminez Husted.
+A lot of that comes down to lack of adequate insurance coverage,” she said.

-Farms without good records have a difficult time making an adequate insurance claim.
+Farms without good records have a difficult time making an adequate insurance claims.
 Find out what government aid is available for recovery.

-In some countries, bottlenecks are occurring and it is disrupting supply chains.
+In some countries bottlenecks are occuring and it is disrupting supply chains.

 Many farms have employees so plans are needed if people get sick and cannot come to work or decide to stay home out of fear of the virus.

-Face masks, gloves and other protective equipment are in short supply.
-Make prudent purchases and do not horde farm supplies, she advised.
+Face masks, gloves and other protective equipment are always in short supply and now that is exacerbated.
+Make prudent purchases and do not horde farm supplies.